Brook trout: Subspecies

-The aurora trout, S. f. timagamiensis, is a subspecies native to two lakes in the Temagami District of Ontario, Canada.
-The silver trout, (Salvelinus agassizii or S. f. agassizii), is an extinct trout species or subspecies last seen in Dublin Pond, New Hampshire, in 1930.
+There is little recognized systematic substructure in the brook trout, but the two subspecies have been proposed.
+The aurora trout (S. f. timagamiensis) is a subspecies native to two lakes in the Temiskaming District of Ontario, Canada.
+The silver trout (S. agassizii or S. f. agassizii) is an extinct trout species or subspecies last seen in Dublin Pond, New Hampshire, in 1930.
 It is considered by fisheries biologist Robert J. Behnke as a highly specialized form of brook trout.